White Tiger (Angela del Toro): Powers and abilities

 The White Tiger amulets augment Angela del Toro's strength, speed, stamina, agility, reflexes, reactions, coordination, balance, and endurance to superhuman levels.
 It also endow her with formidable martial arts skills.
 The amulets can enhance her recuperative powers.
 She has the ability to blend in with her surroundings, using the amulets to camouflage herself.
-Additionally, Angela is a trained investigator, a good shot with firearms, and an experienced unarmed combatant.
+Additionally, del Toro is a trained investigator, a good shot with firearms, and an experienced unarmed combatant.

 Reception

 Critical response

 Deirdre Kaye of Scary Mommy called Angela del Toro a "role model" and a "truly heroic" female character.
 Heather Marlette of Screen Rant included Angela del Toro in their "Marvel: 10 Incredible Latinx Characters" list.

 Other versions

-An alternate universe variant of Angela del Toro from Earth-58163 appears in House of M: Avengers #3.
+An alternate universe version of Angela del Toro from Earth-58163 appears in House of M: Avengers #3.
 This version is a member of Luke Cage's underground human resistance movement against mutants who received her amulet by mail from Hector Ayala.